Last updated: September 1, 2025

 • A gRPC endpoint listening on localhost:4317.

-Your OpenTelemetry-instrumented applications can now send traces, metrics, and logs to these endpoints.
-For example, an application configured to export to http://localhost:4318 will send data to the Collector’s OTLP HTTP endpoint.
+Once that's in place, any OpenTelemetry-instrumented application can send traces, metrics, and logs to these endpoints.
+For example, pointing an exporter at http://localhost:4318 will send data straight to the Collector's OTLP HTTP endpoint.

-To verify that data is flowing into your Collector, combine the OTLP Receiver with the debug exporter:
+To confirm that data is actually coming through, you can pair the OTLP receiver with the debug exporter:

 yaml